 ★EFFECTIVE IMMEDIATELY - BURN BAN INFORMATION★

-This declaration is in effect until atmospheric and field conditions fall to an acceptable level for a length of time to determine that the threat has lessened and that risk to citizens, property and first responders has subsided to acceptable levels.
+This fire danger risk level and restrictions are in effect until atmospheric and field conditions fall to an acceptable level for a length of time to determine that the threat has lessened and that risk to residents, property, and emergency responders has subsided to acceptable levels.
+The moderate level is expected to last until at least September 30, 2025.
+The possible escalation of the fire danger rating level will be periodically reassessed and further restrictions would be implemented.

 Commissioner of Public Lands Burn Ban Info Click here to read.